asedias/Valorant-Map-Importer/README.md

 # VALORANT Content Creation Tools & Scripts

+IMPORTANT: This repo is not maintaned, I'm working on a better script, which will be released in December.

 Some useful scripts & tools to be used with creating VALORANT content

 ## Extracting maps